 Drug and Substance Use in Adolescents

-Substance use among adolescents ranges from experimentation to severe substance use disorders (see Substance-Related Disorders).
-The consequences range from none to minor to life threatening, depending on the substance, the circumstances, and the frequency of use.
+Substance use among adolescents ranges from sporadic use to severe substance use disorders.
+The consequences range from minimal to minor to life threatening, depending on the substance, the circumstances, and the frequency of use.
 However, even occasional use can put adolescents at increased risk of significant harm, including overdose, motor vehicle crashes, violent behaviors, and consequences of sexual contact (eg, pregnancy, sexually transmitted infection).

 Adolescents use substances for a variety of reasons:

-Additional risk factors include poor self-control, lack of parental monitoring, and various mental disorders (eg, attention-deficit/hyperactivity disorder [see Attention-Deficit/Hyperactivity Disorder (ADD, ADHD)] and depression [see Depressive Disorders in Children and Adolescents]).
+Additional risk factors include poor self-control, lack of parental monitoring, and various mental disorders (eg, attention-deficit/hyperactivity disorder and depression).
 Parental attitudes and the examples that parents set regarding their own use of alcohol, tobacco, prescription drugs, and other substances are a powerful influence.

-Alcohol use is extremely common and is the substance most often used by adolescents.
-By 12th grade, > 70% of adolescents have tried alcohol and nearly half are considered current drinkers (having consumed alcohol within the past month).
-Heavy alcohol use is also common.
+Alcohol use is common and is the substance most often used by adolescents.
+By 12th grade, > 70% of adolescents have tried alcohol, and nearly half are considered current drinkers (having consumed alcohol within the past month).
+Heavy alcohol use is also common, and adolescent drinkers may have significant alcohol toxicity.
 Nearly 90% of all alcohol consumed by adolescents occurs during a binge, putting them at risk of accidents, injuries, unwanted sexual activity and other bad outcomes.

 Society and the media portray drinking as acceptable or even fashionable.
 Despite these influences, parents can make a difference by conveying clear expectations to their adolescent regarding drinking, setting limits consistently, and monitoring.
 On the other hand, adolescents whose family members drink excessively may think this behavior is acceptable.
-Some adolescents who try alcohol go on to develop an alcohol use disorder (see Alcohol Use Disorders and Rehabilitation).
+Some adolescents who try alcohol go on to develop an alcohol use disorder.
 Known risk factors for developing a disorder include starting drinking at a young age and genetics.
 Adolescents who have a family member with an alcohol use disorder should be made aware of their increased risk.

 Rates of tobacco use among adolescents fell dramatically in the 1990s and 2000s but have now plateaued.
-The majority of adults who smoke cigarettes begin smoking during adolescence.
+The CDC reports that in 2017, about 8.8% of high school students reported current cigarette use (smoked in the previous 30 days), down from 27.5% in 1991; only about 2% report smoking every day.
+However, the majority of adults who smoke cigarettes begin smoking during adolescence.
 If adolescents do not try cigarettes before age 19, they are very unlikely to become smokers as adults.
-Children as young as age 10 may experiment with cigarettes.
-Nearly one fifth of 9th graders report smoking regularly.
+Children as young as age 10 may experiment with cigarettes (1).

 The strongest risk factors for adolescent smoking are having parents who smoke (the single most predictive factor) or having peers and role models (eg, celebrities) who smoke.
 Other risk factors include